 🍴 Serving and storage suggestions

-- Dipping Sauce: If you have leftover pita or naan at home, you can use it as a dipping sauce for that.
-Or you can serve it as a dipping sauce for crudites.
-Or serve it as a sauce for any sandwich you make!
+- If you have leftover pita or naan at home, you can use it as a dipping sauce for that.
+Or you can serve it with crudités.

-- Chilled Soup: You can literally add some cold water to it, thin it out and serve it as a chilled soup.
+- Turn it into a chilled soup.
+You can add some cold water to it, thin it out and serve it as a chilled soup.

-- 3 cups yogurt Plain yogurt, see note for Greek yogurt
+- 3 cups plain yogurt, see note for Greek yogurt

 - 1 teaspoon cumin powder

-- 1 green chili pepper de-seeded, Thai preferred, substitute with Serrano if unavailable
+- 1 green chili pepper, de-seeded, Thai or Serrano

 - Garnish with chopped cilantro and serve chilled!

-- The basic raita typically includes cucumbers, but I've swapped that out here because I'm very allergic to cucumbers – feel free to include 1 cucumber for this portion and scale according to your tastes!
+- Typically, raita recipes include cucumbers, but I've left that out here because I'm very allergic to cucumbers!
+Please feel free to include 1 cucumber in this recipe.